Ballerina (2016 film): Plot

 Odette agrees to mentor Félicie, who later learns that Odette was a former prima ballerina.
 Félicie finds her training very difficult, but with Camille's letter of acceptance, she manages to take her place at the ballet school.
-Mérante (Terrence Scammell), the school's exacting choreographer, announces that one of the girls from the class will be chosen to dance the role of Clara in The Nutcracker.
-He dismisses the worst dancer in class each day.
-Félicie improves each day and narrowly avoids elimination, but a couple of days before the final elimination, her lie is discovered.
-Mérante decides to admit Camille into the class, while also letting Félicie stay; although Félicie's infraction was serious, Mérante accidentally saw her dance passionately in a bar that she and Victor visited.
+Mérante, the school's exacting choreographer, announces that one of the girls from the class will be chosen to dance the role of Clara in The Nutcracker.
+Each day, he dismisses the worst dancer in class, but Félicie improves every day and narrowly avoids elimination.
+Mérante happens to see Félicie dance passionately in a bar that she and Victor visit, reluctantly admiring her for it.
+A couple of days before the final elimination, Félicie's lie is discovered; Mérante decides to admit Camille into the class, while also letting Félicie stay, although Félicie's infraction was serious.
 The night before the final elimination, Félicie neglects training to go out on a date with Rudi, a handsome boy from the school, which disappoints Odette.
 Victor sees Félicie with Rudi and becomes jealous; he and Félicie argue.
 The next day, Félicie is late to the audition and unable to perform well, and so the part of Clara goes to Camille.

 Regine sends Félicie back to her orphanage, where she loses her spirit.
 She has a dream about being an infant in the arms of her late mother, a ballerina, who gave her the music box.
 She decides to return to Paris to help Odette and apologize to Victor.
 While cleaning the stage, Félicie encounters Camille, and they engage in a dance battle that is witnessed by all the students, Odette and Mérante.
 Félicie does a grand jeté over a flight of stairs, while Camille cannot.
-Mérante approaches the two girls and asks them why they dance, to which Camille admits that she dances only because her mother tells her to, while Félicie speaks stirringly of dance as her inheritance and passion.
+Mérante approaches the two girls and asks them why they dance, to which Camille admits that she dances only because her mother forces her to, while Félicie speaks stirringly of dance as her inheritance and passion.
 Camille admits that Félicie should dance the role of Clara.